 Our Research Centres have each been established as a platform from which we respond to emerging research topics.
 They foster a sharpened focus on specific areas of enquiry and promote increased visibility and impact for our research.
 Proposals for new Research Centres follow a prescribed approvals process and each Centre undergoes a formal review every three years.

-ACHR is interested in understanding, identifying and improving the effectiveness of HR practices to facilitate organizational competitiveness, encourage individual growth and development and enhance performance, quality and work-related attitudes and behaviours.
-Click here for more details on ACHR.
+ACPO is interested in understanding, identifying and improving the effectiveness of HR practices to facilitate organizational competitiveness, encourage individual growth and development and enhance performance, quality and work-related attitudes and behaviours.
+Click here for more details on ACPO.

 Servitization is about manufacturers moving away from seeing themselves just as companies that sell products, towards being providers of services that help customers to improve their own businesses.
 Click here for more details on ACSRP.